-Possibly The Cuckoo or May Day Galop by Josef Gung'l, the Austrian composer of waltzes and polkas.
-This piece was in the repertoire of the famous Distin Family of saxhornists who gave concerts in Douglas and Ramsey in August 1850.
+Possibly The Cuckoo or May Day Galop by Josef Gung'l, the Austrian composer of waltzes, polkas etc.

-Other well-known fiddlers in the town included Tommy Cringle, Neddy Bell, and 'Old Murphey' who was described as 'an apt reader of notes' whose 'violent physical contortions' contrasted wildly with 'the sweet sounds which he discoursed on the violin'.
+Other well-known fiddlers in Douglas included Tommy Cringle, Neddy Bell, and 'Old Murphey' who was described as 'an apt reader of notes' whose 'violent physical contortions' contrasted wildly with 'the sweet sounds which he discoursed on the violin'.